 It is wrong to debate with fools.
 They do not deserve knowledge or truth.
 Wisdom is too precious to waste on them.
 Wise men have better uses of their time.
 And arguing is a fleshly lust.
-For these reasons, it is a sin to debate with men who do not clearly display godly wisdom and righteousness.
-By doing so, you descend to their profane level.
+For these reasons, it is a sin to debate with men who do not clearly display godly character and conduct.
+If you debate them, you honor their foolish ignorance.

 You should say enough to shut their mouths, but anything more is folly and sin (Pr 26:5).
 They deserve no honor (Pr 26:1), and only a beating will truly help them (Pr 26:3).
 To keep them from thinking they are right, you may briefly refute their idiotic notions.
 Truth does not back down from any, but it has no obligation to waste its time on any, either.

 If you debate truth with a fool, he will first despise your wise words and ridicule the precious things you tell him (Pr 23:9).
 You will degrade the truth by letting him mock and reproach it.
 He will then twist your words and use them against you, because his heart is corrupt with hate and violence (Is 29:20-21).
 Leave him alone, and let him rot.

 Jesus plainly confirmed Solomon by teaching, “Give not that which is holy unto the dogs, neither cast ye your pearls before swine, lest they trample them under their feet, and turn again and rend you” (Matt 7:6).
 Jesus often rebuked the Pharisees, Sadducees, Herodians, lawyers, and scribes of His day, but He strictly avoided any foolish wrangling with them.